-My Favorite Writing Books (and a Scrivener template)
+My Favorite Books for Writers (and a Scrivener template)

 STORY GENIUS by Lisa Cron

 — A great, in-depth approach to creating a compelling story based on how your readers' brains are wired (for more, see Lisa Cron's WIRED FOR STORY).
 I also created a Scrivener template for this book's process that you can download and install: Story Genius.scrivtemplate.
 For more on using Scrivener for the Story Genius process, and instructions for installing the template, check out my post on Writer Unboxed.